-We have adopted a Corporate Code of Conduct and Ethics and Whistleblower Policy that applies to all our employees, including our Chief Executive Officer and Chief Financial and Accounting Officers.
+We have adopted a Corporate Code of Conduct and Ethics and Whistleblower Policy that applies to all members of our Board and all our employees, including our Chief Executive Officer and Chief Accounting Officer.
 We will provide any person, without charge, a copy of our Corporate Code of Conduct and Ethics and Whistleblower Policy upon written request to Investor Relations, Daré Bioscience, Inc., 3655 Nobel Drive, Suite 260, San Diego, California 92122.
 We also post on our website a copy of our Corporate Code of Conduct and Ethics and Whistleblower Policy at www.darebioscience.com.
-Information contained on the website is not incorporated by reference in, or considered part of, this report.
+Information contained on the website is not incorporated by reference in, or considered part of, this Proxy Statement.
 We intend to disclose any changes in our Corporate Code of Conduct and Ethics and Whistleblower Policy or waivers from it that apply to our principal executive officer, principal financial officer, or principal accounting officer by posting such information on the same website or by filing with the SEC a Current Report on Form 8-K, in each case if such disclosure is required by SEC or Nasdag rules.